DanBlakeman/boris-bikes/README.md

     So that members of the public can get usable bikes, I'd like garages to receive broken bikes from vans, fix them, and then pass them back to vans for distribution.

+    As a system maintainer,
+    So that a station can serve many members of the public, I want a docking station to have a default capacity of 20 bikes.

+    As a system maintainer,
+    So that busy areas can be served more effectively, I want to be able to specify a larger capacity where necessary.

 Thanks for reading,

 Dan